 State of Nature Report

-The State of Nature report is an assessment of how nature is doing across the UK.
+The State of Nature Report is an assessment of how nature is doing across the UK.
 As well as an overarching assessment of UK flora and fauna, there are separate reports for England, Scotland, Northern Ireland and Wales to look at each country in more depth.
-The reports pool data and expertise from 53 nature conservation and research organisations, a partnership unparalleled in UK conservation.
+The reports pool data and expertise from more than 60 nature conservation and research organisations, a partnership unparalleled in UK conservation.

 Data from BTO surveys feed into the reports, providing information on the changing fortunes of Britain’s birds and some mammals, and BTO scientists have been closely involved in the report’s production, from summarising our information and design of the analytical methods used in the assessments, to presenting case studies of conservation in action.